usefullog/usefullog.github.io/content/posts/camera.md

 ![](/images/fern.jpg)
 [aperture=f/5, shutter=1/80s, iso=1600, focal=51mm]

 Young fern leaves on a mossy ball in the woods.
-Tyson Creek State Park, Oregon.
-With a larger lens to allow more light in, the camera still has advantage over a cellphone in a darker environment such as dense woods.
+Tryon Creek State Park, Oregon.
+For now I am still shooting with the kit lens: Sony APS-C E-mount 18–135 mm F3.5-5.6 OSS.
+I would like to practice on this lens to a level when I can produce constently good photos.
+With a larger lens like this, the camera still has advantage over a cellphone in a darker environment such as dense woods.